 When the ProForm elliptical arrives, you may want to get someone to help you assemble it, as it can be a bit tricky.

 - Comes with 32 preset workouts

 - Some individuals may find assembling the machine to be challenging

 If you want more than just an elliptical, the ProForm Hybrid features both an elliptical and a recumbent bicycle in one machine.

 This is helpful if you get bored easily or simply enjoy some variation in your exercises, but also if you’re recovering from injury and need to exercise but need a more manageable type of exercise.
 Just adjust the pedals and you can do a full-body elliptical workout or a lower-body blitz on the bike.

 It can incline up to 16% and has 16 programs built-in.
 Other well-designed features include a built-in water bottle holder, an onboard sound system, and a trial membership to iFit.

-It also comes with wheels on its underside for ease of movement and storage, although it’s important to note that it doesn’t fold, which could make it difficult for one person to move on their own.
+Wheels on its underside allow for ease of movement and storage, although it’s important to note that it doesn’t fold, which could make it difficult for one person to move on their own.

 - 2-in-1 exercise machine